chrisgrieser/shimmering-focus/README.md

 - Surround highlights with `*` or `**` for alternative highlight colors (`*==cyan==*` and `**==yellow==**`).
 - You can use the [Extra Markdown Commands Plugin](https://github.com/chrisgrieser/obsidian-extra-md-commands) to get hotkeys for them.
 - Spoiler Syntax: Emphasized Strikethroughs (`*~~spoiler~~*`) will selectively hide text, except when hovered or the active line.

-### Fine-tuned Spellcheck (deprecated)
-Using the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/), you can deactivate the spellcheck in specific areas like for example YAML or blockquotes.

-*⚠️ Note that this feature only works with the Legacy Editor of Obsidian 0.13+, so it will unfortunately be discontinued.*

 ### CSS Classes
 Add `cssclass: {name}` to your yaml front matter to activate specific styling of the note in Preview Mode.
 The following CSS classes are built in with this theme (more coming in the future):